Grow lights are expensive. Regular light bulbs are not.

 LED lights are more energy efficient and emit much lower levels of heat than other types of lighting.
 But can you use any led lights to grow plants?

-Generally no. Because LED technology is so customizable, every bulb is different and you need bulbs that produce the exact red and blue wavelengths required by your plants.
-For this reason, most general LED lights are not effective for plants.
+But because LED technology is so customizable, every bulb is different and you want bulbs that produce the exact mix of red, blue and other wavelengths preferred by your plants.

-Luckily, there are horticultural LED grow lights available, which produce only the wavelengths used by plants, so you will want to look at purchasing these, as opposed to just general-use lights.
+In general, you are better off purchasing these, as opposed to just general-use LED lights.
 They are not cheap, however.
 That said, there are a few quality, inexpensive LED plant lights on the market.

 Halogen lights also provide full spectrum light and are quite powerful, but they are similar to incandescent bulbs in that they emit a lot of heat and are not as energy efficient as fluorescent lights, HID lights or LED lights.